 Water resistance: 30 meters

-Strap: Alligator or Ostrich leather strap with folding buckle in 18-carat pink gold, 18-carat white gold or steel
+Strap: Alligator or Ostrich leather strap with folding buckle in 18-karat pink gold, 18-karat white gold or stainless steel